JSTOR-Labs/plant-humanities/docs/cinnamon.md

 ### Cinnamon and the imagination of empire

-Other states were desperate to have cinnamon themselves.
-This was , like Spain, tried – unsuccesfully – to acquire cinnamon trees themselves, or at least to copy Dutch practices for exotic plants in its colonies.[^ref15]
+Other states were desperate to have cinnamon for themselves.
+This was especially true for Spain and its empire.
+Spain tried – unsuccesfully – to acquire cinnamon trees itself, or at least to copy Dutch practices for exotic plants in its colonies.[^ref15]

-Biblical connotations
-	Duke (J.A.)
-2008

 Orta
 	- Eigen ervaring van planten die uit de oudheid bekend waren